Mierdin/mierdin.github.io/_posts/2017-08-28-st2arch-1-services.markdown

 ## StackStorm Services

 Now, we'll dive in to each service individually.
+Note that each service runs as its own separate process, and nearly all of them can have multiple running copies of themselves on the same machine, or even multiple machines.
+Refer to the [StackStorm High-Availability Deployment Guide](https://docs.stackstorm.com/reference/ha.html) for more details on this.

 Again, the purpose of this post is to explore each service individually to better understand them, but remember that they must all work together to make StackStorm work.
 It may be useful to keep the diagram(s) above open in a separate tab, to keep the big picture in mind.

 We'll be looking at things from a systems perspective as well as a bit of the code, where it makes sense.
 My primary motivation for this post is to document the "gist" of how each service is implemented, to give you a head start on understanding them if you wish to either know how they work, or contribute to them.
 Selfishly, I'd love it if such a reference existed for my own benefit, so I'm writing it.